-CDC Updates Webpage, Saying No Evidence Supports “Vaccines Do Not Cause Autism” Claims
+CDC Updates Web Page––No Evidence to Support “Vaccines Do Not Cause Autism” Claims

 Key Takeaways

-• The CDC's updated stance questions the evidence-based nature of the claim that vaccines do not cause autism.
+- The CDC's updated stance questions the claim that vaccines do not cause autism.

-The CDC argues the statement “vaccines do not cause autism” is not evidence based because studies have not ruled out the possibility that vaccines do not contribute to the development of autism.
+The CDC states that the claim “vaccines do not cause autism” is not evidence based because studies have not ruled out the possibility that infant vaccines cause autism.

-On November 19, 2025, the CDC updated its page regarding autism and vaccines, stating that “The claim ‘vaccines do not cause autism’ is not an evidence-based claim because studies have not ruled out the possibility that infant vaccines cause autism.”
-This statement appears under the key points section of the webpage alongside the claim that “studies supporting a link have been ignored by health authorities” and mentions that the US Department of Health and Human Services launched a comprehensive assessment into the causes of autism.1
+On November 19, 2025, the CDC updated its page regarding autism and vaccines, stating, “The claim ‘vaccines do not cause autism’ is not an evidence-based claim because studies have not ruled out the possibility that infant vaccines cause autism.”
+This statement appears under the key points section alongside the claim that “studies supporting a link have been ignored by health authorities.”
+The section also notes that the US Department of Health and Human Services has launched a comprehensive assessment into the causes of autism.1

 The CDC reviewed evidence from 4 studies ranging from 1991 to 2021, none of which found conclusive evidence to accept or reject a causal relationship between vaccines and autism.1

-In the study from 1991, the investigators concluded that there were no data that indicate a causal relation between the diphtheria, pertussis, and tetanus (DTaP) vaccine or the pertussis component of the vaccine and autism, with the committee stating there was a lack of reported cases of autism within 28 days of immunization.2 However, they noted that a diagnosis of autism before the age of 3 is difficult.
+In the 1991 study, the investigators concluded that there were no data indicating a causal relationship between the diphtheria, tetanus, and pertussis (DTaP) vaccine or the pertussis component of the vaccine and autism.
+The committee stated that there was a lack of reported cases of autism within 28 days of immunization.2 However, they noted that a diagnosis of autism before the age of 3 is difficult.

 The 2012 study did not show any clinical, diagnostic, or experimental evidence of autism after vaccination with the DTaP vaccine.
 The committee members added that the “evidence is inadequate to accept or reject a causal relationship between diphtheria toxoid–, tetanus toxoid–, or acellular pertussis–containing vaccines and autism.”3

 In the 2014 study, the CDC stated that the key finding was that there was no evidence to accept or reject a causal relationship between the DTaP vaccine and autism.
-In the abstract for the study, the investigators stated that evidence was lacking for an association between the MMR vaccine and autism.4 For the study from 2021, the key finding showed that the evidence for an association was unchanged between autism and the DTaP vaccines, with no new studies identified.1
+In the study abstract, the investigators stated that there was a lack of evidence for an association between the MMR (measles-mumps-rubella) vaccine and autism.4 For the study from 2021, the key finding showed that the evidence for an association between autism and the DTaP vaccines was unchanged, with no new studies identified.1

-“The other big thing that I think is often intentionally misrepresented is in a lot of those studies, one thing you see a lot in social media clips . . . [is] they look at totally raw, unadjusted data,” McSweeney said.
-“And in some data sets, you do legitimately see that before adjusting for any other variables, among children who had more vaccines, there's increased rates of diagnoses of autism.”
+“The other big thing that I think is often intentionally misrepresented is [that] in a lot of those studies, one thing you see a lot in social media clips,. . .they look at totally raw, unadjusted data,” McSweeney said.
+“And in some data sets, you do legitimately see that before adjusting for any other variables, among children who had more vaccines, there [are] increased rates of diagnoses of autism.”

-McSweeney added that it is important to control for other variables in research because when that is not taken into account, the data show only correlations without showing causality.
-Furthermore, he added that another variable that needs to be corrected is health care-seeking bias.
-Children who receive vaccines also tend to see their pediatrician more compared with children who do not receive as many vaccines.
-Without seeing a health care provider, a child cannot receive an autism diagnosis.
-With unadjusted data, there appears to be a link; however, when it is adjusted for whether the patient is seeing their pediatrician, the effect goes away.
+McSweeney added that it is essential to control for other variables in research, as failing to do so can result in data that only show correlations without demonstrating causality.
+Furthermore, he added that another variable that needs to be corrected is health care–seeking bias.
+Children who receive vaccines also tend to see their pediatrician more often than children who do not receive as many vaccines.
+Without seeing a clinician, a child cannot receive an autism diagnosis.
+With unadjusted data, a link appears; however, when adjusted for whether the patient is seeing their pediatrician, the effect disappears.

 “Unfortunately, there is usually an element of truth you can point to [in] that unadjusted data and say, ‘See, look, there is this relationship between vaccines and autism,’” McSweeney said.
 “But if it's lacking the context of those other important variables that got controlled for, you're misrepresenting the actual clinical and scientific reality and confusing people in the process and scaring people away from interventions that could otherwise help protect their children.”